-Water-based latex paints have evolved and have become more prevalent in the home to the point where oil-based products that require mineral spirits or paint thinner are used less frequently.
+Water-based latex paints have evolved and have become more prevalent in the home—to the point where oil-based products that require mineral spirits or paint thinner are used less frequently.
 Yet some professional painters and do-it-yourselfers still prefer oil-based paint for its ability to self-level and remain streak-free.
-Plus, most stains and varnishes are still oil-based, as well.
+Plus, many stains and varnishes are still oil-based, as well.
 Water cannot be used as a solvent for any of these products.

-Mineral spirits and paint thinner are indispensable solvents for thinning oil-based paint, stains, and varnishes, as well as for cleaning up paint equipment and oily materials.
 Is there any difference between mineral spirits and paint thinner?
 If so, which of the two should you purchase when painting, staining, or cleaning?

 Effective with oil-based products